-Part 4: Selection factors
+Part 4: Selection factors and scoring

-To apply, you must make sure that you meet all eligibility requirements.
-If all eligibility requirements have been met, you will be assessed according to the following selection: age, language, education, and occupation in demand.
+The New Brunswick Skilled Worker Stream is open to foreign nationals, living in Canada or abroad, who have an offer of employment for a full-time, non-seasonal position from an employer based in New Brunswick.
+To apply to the stream, you must make sure that you meet all eligibility requirements.
+If all eligibility requirements have been met, you will be assessed according to the following selection: age, language, education, previous work experience, priority sectors, and adaptability.
+A minimum of 60 of 100 points is required to be successful.